 In May 2019, the Company applied to CUPET to extend the second exploration sub-period by one year to November 2020 and also to extend the waiver of the requirement to provide a financial guarantee for 50% of the work commitments for this sub-period.
 The extension was granted in October 2019.
 As explained in Note 30 to the financial statements, the Company entered into an agreement with Sonangol with respect to Block 9 during the year.

-As at 30 June 2020, Melbana, as Operator, is advanced in its planning to drill two wells in Block 9.
-At the date of this report, significant progress has been made on well planning, permitting, contractor engagement and sourcing of inventory to allow commencement of drilling operations.
+As at 30 June 2021, Melbana, as Operator, is advanced in its planning to drill two wells in Block 9.
+At the date of this report, significant progress has been made on drilling operations.